VRCFury/VRCFury/README.md

 `Is Button`

 If enabled, the menu item created will be a button instead of a toggle.
-Am `Exit Time` can also be set if a button based toggle should stay true for some length of time.
-Set to -1 to have the toggle instantly turn off once the button is released.

 `Parameter Driven`

 If enabled, instead of using a menu item the toggle will be driven by a pre-existing parameter on the avatar.
 Useful for things like contact based toggles.

+`Has Transtion Time`

+If enabled, a `Transition Time` in seconds can be set to smoothly transition between the on and off state of the toggle.

+`Has Exit Time`

+If enabled, an `Exit Time` in can be set to ensure that the toggle remains in the on state for some amount of time.

 ### When-Talking State